gtxaspec/wz_mini_hacks/README.md

 socat TCP4-LISTEN:9000,reuseaddr,fork /dev/ttyUSB0,raw,echo=0
 ```

-Change ```/dev/ttyUSB0``` to whatever path your spotlight enumerated to if necessary.
-The camera will now be able to control the spotlight.
+Change ```/dev/ttyUSB0``` to whatever path your accessory enumerated to if necessary.
+The camera will now be able to control the usb accessory.

 ---